Sooner State Growth Riding on Rail

 Freight rail brings finished goods and raw materials to Oklahoma's businesses and transports Oklahoma's products to the rest of the nation and the world.
 According to the State Department of Transportation, rail traffic will experience significant growth over the next few decades with the number of trains on some corridors expected to double over the next 20 years.

-Oklahoma’s 17 freight railroads operate over 3,196 miles of track and employ 1,991 in the Sooner State.* It would have taken approximately 17.8 million additional truckloads to move the 321.1 million tons of freight that moved by rail in Oklahoma in 2014.
-Nonmetallic minerals and chemicals make up the majority of freight rail shipments beginning in Oklahoma.
-Coal is the largest rail import to the state.
+Oklahoma's 18 freight railroads operate over 3,197 miles of track and employ 1,994 in the Sooner State.* It would have taken approximately 16.3 million additional truckloads to move the 293.7 million tons of freight that moved by rail in Oklahoma in 2019.
+Moving freight by rail prevented 3.3 million tons of greenhouse gas emissions, the equivalent of taking 647,000 cars off the road or planting 50 million trees.
+Nonmetallic minerals are the largest freight rail shipments beginning and ending in Oklahoma.